mlabonne/llm-datasets/README.md

 </div>
 <br/>

-All the datasets that are listed here should be under permissive licensing (Apache 2.0, MIT, cc-by-4.0, etc.).

 ## 👍 What is a good dataset?

 Data is the most valuable asset in LLM development.
 While datasets can't be directly evaluated like models, high-quality datasets have the following characteristics: